 Habitat

 The Sri Lankan barking deer inhabits tropical and subtropical deciduous forests, grasslands, savannas, and scrub forests, as well as high elevations on slopes.
+They never go far from water.
+Furthermore, males often have their territory, which may overlap with the territories of a few females.

 Distribution